 Fifth meeting: 21 November 2022

-The fifth plenary meeting took place online on 21 November to discuss animal health and welfare issues.
+The fifth plenary meeting took place online to discuss animal health and welfare issues.
 The meeting focused on ASF, animal welfare and animal transport as well as on research and innovation in the field of animal health and welfare.